 Then there was also the research that Annabel had stolen on Anthony’s behalf.
 This, according to Anthony, was the real reason he’d hired her.
 Her benefactor was a scientist, and though he was still in his teenage years when she met him, he was educated as a physician, had gone to university, and had studied under one of America’s most prominent doctors.
 Dr. Allen.
 Anthony’s pursuit of science was obsessive.
 He’d taken to pursuing shortcuts whenever possible.

 He was not above stealing the research of other scientists.
-Annabel had personally visited the homes and laboratories of Charles Darwin, Edward Jenner, John Hunter, John Boyd Dunlop, Lord Kelvin, and Nikola Tesla, among others, and had returned to Anthony with unpublished studies, notes, and specimen, whatever he required for his endless pursuit of...

-Annabel knew not what it was exactly that Anthony was studying.
+Annabel had personally visited the homes and laboratories of Charles Darwin, Edward Jenner, John Hunter, John Boyd Dunlop, Lord Kelvin, and Nikola Tesla, among others, and had returned to Anthony with unpublished studies, notes, and specimen, whatever he required for his endless pursuit of...sheshe knew not what it was exactly that Anthony was studying.

 But until now, she had always believed that while Anthony’s methods were criminal, his intentions were benevolent.
 He held life as the most precious gift.
 He’d often spoken to Annabel passionately about wanting to make a difference in the world.
 Every life, he’d always said, was worth saving.
 This, Annabel had always felt, was why he’d saved hers, all those years ago.
 He’d taken her in, given her a home and a purpose, helped her to elevate her social and financial position.
 And years later, he’d saved her yet again, when her eye had been ripped from its socket.